I'VE NEVER BEEN TO A HOUSE CONCERT BEFORE. EXACTLY WHAT DO YOU MEAN BY "HOUSE CONCERT?"

 I'M CONVINCED.
 HOW DO I SIGN UP?

 Step one is to get on our email list.
 On the CONTACT page of this website you'll find a form to fill out where you can submit your name and email address.
 Check the "add me to your list" box before submitting your information and we'll add you to the list.
 We'll even send you an email letting you know that you've been added.
-Then we will send out periodic emails; usually about one per month during the "off season" and then no more than one per week during the "season" of March through September.
+Then we will send out periodic emails; usually about one per month during the "off season" and then two or three per month during the "season" of February through September.
 We don't take reservations for individual shows until about a month before each one, as we want to give everyone an equal chance to sign up and we also don't want to be tracking reservations for more than one show at a time.
 Signing up for the list does NOT mean you're committing to attend any shows.
 Nor does it make any reservations for you to attend any.
 It just puts you on the list for information as we make it available to everyone.
 We generally notify our email list FIRST by a few days before publicizing our events in other manners such as this website or our Facebook group.
 So please sign up!
 You can always ask to be removed later if you want.

 Step two is to read the emails we send out to you once you're on the list.

-Step three is to send us an email back anytime you want to reserve space at a show.
+Step three is to send us a reply email back anytime you want to reserve space at a show.
 That email needs to have the full name of each person in your group and your "emergency contact" phone number. (we don't plan to call you, but ask that you provide this in case we have a day-of-show change in plans because of artist illness or some similar unforeseen circumstance)

 Finally step four is to receive our "confirmed reservation" email back letting you know you're on the reservation list for a particular show.
 That will also contain information including our address and phone number, timing (our show times vary, because sunset times vary and we have to wrap everything up by sunset as we have no lighting in the backyard), parking instructions, bringing bug spray and sunscreen, etc. You know, all the "nitty gritty dirt band" details about the show you're planning to attend. :-)